-During my visit for lunch I ordered the vegetarian burger with a side of hands-cut fries and it was very filling and appetizing.
+During my visit for lunch, I ordered the vegetarian burger with a side of hand-cut fries and it was very filling and appetizing.

 The Good Burger has vegan and vegetarian options to select from.

-Raw Love is another spot to grab breakfast in Tulum and most popular vegan restaurant.
+Raw Love is another spot to grab breakfast in Tulum and the most popular vegan restaurant.